custom-cards/group-element/README.md

 #### Close_button object (close_button)

-Optional button that hides the group
+Optional button that hides the group on click in addition to tapping the group itself if toggle_tap is on

 | Name | Type | Default | Since | Description |
 |------|------|---------|-------|-------------|